whispersnyc/whispersnyc.github.io/cards.md

 https://thatkidfrom.nyc/22-Portfolio/
 rgba(242, 212, 206, 0.5)

-The chillest possible vibe distilled into a website...
+The chillest possible vibe distilled into a website.
-Try the music in the corner!
+Try the music in the top-right corner!
+This was my best concept portfolio site from last year.
 Atmosphere | ~3 days | N/A